-Amazingly, though, this infuriating foot condition can be treated by something as simple as wearing the right shoes for treating plantar fasciitis and working on the condition to help correct it, which is why we’ve put together our list of the best workout shoes for plantar fasciitis.
+Amazingly, though, this infuriating foot condition can be treated by something as simple as wearing the right shoes for treating plantar fasciitis and working on the condition to help correct it, which is why I have put together our list of the best workout shoes for plantar fasciitis.

 **Below, you’ll find our more detailed reviews, but you can also click the links above to see current prices or read customer reviews on Amazon.